peterprins/liteAjax/README.md

 }).load();
 ```

-And of course you can send POST data and it will set the type for you...
+And of course you can send POST data and it will set the type for you.

 ```JavaScript
 $ajax( { url: 'test.json',